andrewcccc/andrewcccc.github.io/projects.md

 **Project 1: Getting Started with Machine Learning (Garde: A)**

-The goal of this project is to build K Nearest Neighbour(KNN) and Decision Tree (DT) models on two health datasets and comapre the model performance.
+The goal of this project is to build K Nearest Neighbour(KNN) and Decision Tree (DT) models on two health datasets and compare the model performance.
 The project report can be found [here](https://andrewcccc.github.io/assignment1_group_47.pdf).

 * Implemented KNN feature selection function based on linear coefficient
-* Contributed the model evulation, such as AUROC, of the two models
+* Contributed to the model  evaluation, such as AUROC, of the two models

 **Project 2: Classification of Textual Data (Garde: A)**